Chrome/Edge/Firefox/Safari

 Quick wins (2 minutes)

-• Click the padlock or camera icon and set Camera and Microphone to Allow, then reload.
+- Click the lock/camera icon in the address bar and set Camera + Microphone to Allow, then reload.

 Step-by-step fix

-4. Firefox: Settings -> Privacy & Security -> Permissions -> Camera/Microphone -> remove the site, then allow it again when prompted.
+- Firefox: Settings -> Privacy & Security -> Permissions -> Camera/Microphone -> Settings… -> remove the site from the list, then reload and allow when prompted.

-5. Safari (macOS): Settings -> Websites -> Camera and Microphone -> set the site to Allow; then reload the tab.
+- Safari (macOS): Safari Settings -> Websites -> Camera and Microphone -> set the site to Allow (or Ask), then reload the tab.

 Deep fixes